Hollywood Monsters (video game): Distribution and sales

-In February 2002, Hollywood Monsters was announced as part of El Mundo's 2002 "Los Mejores Videojuegos del Mundo" (MVM) collection, games that the newspaper included with its Sunday edition as optional purchases for €5 each.
+In 2002, Hollywood Monsters was included as part of El Mundo's 2002 "Los Mejores Videojuegos del Mundo" (MVM) collection, games that the newspaper included with its Sunday edition as optional purchases for €5 each.
 The paper had incorporated Igor into a similar promotion during 1998.
 Because Dinamic Multimedia had gone bankrupt since the debut of Hollywood Monsters, Pendulo partnered with FX Interactive for the re-release, which came in a special case with a set of stickers.
 Pendulo noted that fans had "for some time ... been insisting on the possibility of making a collector's edition of Hollywood Monsters"; the game had become difficult to find in Spain since the closure of its original publisher.
 The 2002 MVM collection was a success: combined sales of its 10 games, including Hollywood Monsters, reached one million units.
 FX subsequently brought the game back to store shelves as part of its budget-priced "Premium" line in mid-2002.
-The following year, Spain's GameLive PC reported that Hollywood Monsters was still "sell[ing] well six years after its launch."
+The following year, Spain's GameLive PC reported that Hollywood Monsters was still "sell[ing] well six years after its launch".

 According to HobbyConsolas, lifetime sales of Hollywood Monsters in Spain alone totaled 250,000 units by 2011.
 A writer for MarcaPlayer summarized it at the time as "one of the most played and best-selling adventures in Spanish software" history.